 Pack your bags my friend, you could be off on a life-changing adventure to far flung corners of the world.
 If you consider your ancestry to be of African or Asian descent, The Pack Back Society especially for you.
 Backpacking changed my life, and it can do the same for you.

 That’s what The Pack Back Society is all about.
 Backpacking changed my life and it’s our joy to be able to offer the same opportunity to you.
 We’re still developing the idea, but at its core it works like this:

 You apply for a backpacking scholarship—telling us why you’d be the best person for the adventure.
 We assess the applications and choose the most suitable candidates.
 We will consider all applicants, but we’ll prioritize submissions from Africans and Asians—because we’re under-represented on the backpacking scene.
 Read on to discover the nuts and bolts of the idea.
 And remember, we’re still in the concept stage, so we won’t be taking applicants now.
 Sign up to our newsletter for regular updates on our progress—you might be on your way to somewhere exotic soon!
-We expect the first trips to be announced when the fund counter reaches $10,000.
+We expect the first trips to be announced when the ‘copies sold’ counter reaches 10,000 units.

 What you’ll get

 An all-expenses paid backpacking trip to a destination which meets one of our learning outcomes.
 We’ll arrange visas, flights, travel insurance, and provide you with a budget for your food and accommodation.
 You might also be paired up with a travel buddy!

 For the most part it’ll be up to you.
 But you will be given an anthropology assignment to complete for our blog.
 The assignments are designed to encourage you to delve deep into local culture, traditions, spiritual beliefs, education, and ecology.
 You’ll have to get off the beaten track for this one.

 Who pays for all this?